Abdullahsab3/lightspeed/README.md

 - The bigger picture: A universal template engine for CRUD microservices: All you have to do, is define the template in a language of choice, using the template keywords and the language conventions.
 - True modularity: The ability to accumulate different templates in order to introduce new features in the generated service (for example generating kafka when you need it)
 - Support for custom indentation and linting.
 Everything related to this is at this point hardcoded.
-- Optimisations: Incremental computation for example can speed up stuff.
+- Optimisations: Incremental computation for example might be able to optimise the generated code significantly.
 - Support for self reference within an entity (if you have nested entities like categories for example)
 - Code injection in existing services.
 If you want to add a new entity to a service for instance.
 Incremental computation can also be interesting here to apply.
 - And a whole list of other things :)